Entanglement Phase Transition in Chaotic non-Hermitian Systems: Introduction

-In this integrable non-Hermitian model, if the coupling strength $J$ is larger than the transverse field $\Omega$, the system entanglement obeys an logarithmic law in size for low dissipation rates and area law for high dissipation rates.
+In this integrable non-Hermitian model, if the coupling strength $J$ is larger than the transverse field $\Omega$, the system entanglement obeys a logarithmic law in size for low dissipation rates and area law for high dissipation rates.
 Therein, an entanglement phase transition occurs at the critical dissipation rate $\gamma_c=4\sqrt{J^2-\Omega^2}$.
-One may wonder whether the entanglement transition is universal in non-Hermitian many-body system.
+Take this typical model as a reference, one may wonder whether other kinds of entanglement transitions exist in integrable or chaotic non-Hermitian spin systems.
 Recently, many works are devoted to explore the entanglement phase transition in various non-Hermitian spin chain systems \cite{Gopalakrishnan21,Jian21,Biella21,Liu25,Malakar24,Muldoon23,Soares24,Turkeshi21,Turkeshi23,Xing24,Zhou25,Zhang25}. \\ Among them, Ref. \cite{Jian21} has investigated the transverse field Ising model with a longitudinal complex field.
 They found a new kind of entanglement phase transition, which is triggered by Yang-Lee singularity.
-Along this line, we have deliberated a broad class of models, where the non-Hermitian term of the Hamiltonian commutes with the coupling term.
+Along this line, we concentrate on a broad class of models, where the non-Hermitian term of the Hamiltonian commutes with the coupling term.
 To do this, we have studied the non-Hermitian XX model (NHXX) with a transverse field as well as the non-Hermitian transverse field Ising model (NHTFI).
 In these models, if the transverse field is vanishing, the imaginary part of their spectra is always gapped, consequently no entanglement transition.
 In the presence of the transverse field, these system are chaotic.
 Through numerical calculations of the complex spectra and entanglement entropy of the steady state, we find several unusual features of them.
 Firstly, an entanglement transition occurs in both models as the transverse field exceeds certain critical value, which is different for the considered models.
 Secondly, the complex gap in the volume-law phase is not a monotonous function of the dissipation rate.
 Instead, the gap could vary in oscillating patterns with the latter.
-Thirdly, the energy level with the maximal imaginary part may cross with other levels, which lead to abrupt jumps of the real part of max-imagine level.
+Thirdly, the energy level with the maximal imaginary part may cross with other levels, which lead to abrupt jumps of the real part of its eigenenergy.
 As a result, the entanglement entropy of the steady state would jump downward or upward at the crossing points.
-Our findings provide an unconventional landscape of entanglement transition in many-body non-Hermitian system.\\ The article is organized as follows.
-In Sec.
-2, we introduce the numerical approach used to simulating the dynamics of non-Hermitian systems.
-Sec.
-3 is devoted to the complex spectrum and the entanglement entropy of non-Hermitian transverse field Ising model.
-After that, we investigate the non-Hermitian XX model in Sec.
-4. A conclusion is given in the last section.
+Our findings provide an unconventional landscape of entanglement transition in chaotic non-Hermitian systems.\\ The article is organized as follows.
+In Sec. \ref{sec2}, we introduce the numerical approach used to simulate the non-unitary dynamics of non-Hermitian systems.
+Sec. \ref{sec3} is devoted to studying the complex spectrum and the entanglement entropy of non-Hermitian transverse field Ising model.
+In Sec. \ref{sec4}, we investigate the complex gap and entanglement phase transition in the non-Hermitian XX model.
+After that, a detail discussion about the common features and differences between the two models is given in Sec. \ref{sec5}.
+We conclude this work in the last section.